History of Exeter services

 Exeter services sits in a crowded corner at the end of the M5, but its location was selected from a number of options.

 As the M5 was extended to Exeter, it was suggested services be built near Exeter and Willand.
 A search of these areas initially looked for suitable camping and picnic sites, with the area west of the River Exe ruled out because of the earthworks required.

 The first site to be examined was at the unbuilt M5 J29A, Broadclyst Moor.
-This was ruled out because of the likely objections, and because it could interrupt the Exeter Northern Bypass, which in the event wasn't built.
+This was ruled out because of the likely objections, and because it could interfere with the construction of the Exeter Northern Bypass, which in the event wasn't built.

 Two sites at M5 J29, Sowton, were also examined.
-One in the south west corner was described as being an odd shape of land difficult to build on, like Aust but without the view.
-The second was in the south east corner was better to build on, but more likely to encounter objections.
+One in the south west corner was described as being an odd shape of land difficult to build on, "like Aust but without the view".
+The second was in the south east corner and was easier to build on, but more likely to encounter objections.

 Poltimore and Sowton West were preferred.
 Several options to connect Poltimore to M5 J29A were considered, but with too many concerns, a wider search considered Sandy Gate.
 It was described as "difficult although not impossible" to develop, "complicated by severe internal gradients", with planning permission already given for mineral working.

 The Sandy Gate site proved to be easiest to build in planning, and it opened as Exeter services.